-Market acceptance and sales of FirdapseTM or any other drug candidates we develop will depend in large part on third party payor coverage and reimbursement policies and may be affected by future healthcare reform measures in the U.S. and other jurisdictions where we may offer our products.
+Market acceptance and sales of Firdapse[®] or any other drug candidates we develop will depend in large part on third party payor coverage and reimbursement policies and may be affected by future healthcare reform measures in the U.S. and other jurisdictions where we may offer our products.
 The continuing efforts of governmental and third-party payors to contain, reduce or shift the costs of healthcare through various means, including an increased emphasis on managed care and attempts to limit or regulate the price of medical products and services, particularly for new and innovative products and therapies, may result in downward pressure on product pricing, reimbursement and utilization, which may adversely affect our product sales and results from operations.
 These pressures can arise from rules and practices of managed care groups, judicial decisions and governmental laws and regulations related to Medicare, Medicaid and healthcare reform, drug coverage and reimbursement policies and pricing in general.
 Moreover, private health insurers and other third-party payors in the U.S. often follow the coverage and reimbursement policies of government payors, including the Medicare or Medicaid programs.
 In the U.S., third-party payors are shifting their cost containment measures to specialty products and high-cost drugs may be a target of such measures.
-All of these factors may significantly affect our income and ability to be reimbursed by third-party payors for FirdapseTM and any other drug candidate we may develop in the future.
+All of these factors may significantly affect our income and ability to be reimbursed by third-party payors for Firdapse[®] and any other drug candidate we may develop in the future.

-Because the target patient population for Firdapse $^{\text{TM}}$ and our other drug product candidates are small, we must achieve significant market share and obtain relatively high per-patient prices for our products to achieve meaningful gross margins.
+Because the target patient population for Firdapse[®] and our other drug candidates are small, we must achieve significant market share and obtain relatively high per-patient prices for our products to achieve meaningful gross margins.

-Firdapse[TM] and our clinical development of our other orphan drug candidates target diseases with small patient populations.
+Firdapse[®] and our clinical development of our other orphan drug candidates target diseases with small patient populations.
 A key component of the successful commercialization of a drug product for these indications includes identification of patients and a targeted prescriber base for the drug product.
 Due to small patient populations, we believe that we would need to have significant market penetration to achieve meaningful revenues and identifying patients and targeting the prescriber base are key to achieving significant market penetration.
-In addition, the per-patient prices at which we anticipate we may sell Firdapse[TM] will need to be relatively high in order for us to generate an appropriate return for the investment in these product development programs and achieve meaningful gross margins.
-There can be no assurance that we will be successful in achieving a sufficient degree of market penetration and/or obtaining or maintaining high perpatient prices for Firdapse[TM] for diseases with small patient populations.
-Further, even if we obtain significant market share for Firdapse[TM], if approved, because the potential target populations are very small, we may never achieve profitability despite obtaining such significant market share.
-Furthermore, because the potential target populations are very small, even if we do obtain significant market share for Firdapse[TM], we may never achieve profitability.
+In addition, the per-patient prices at which we anticipate we may sell Firdapse[®] will need to be relatively high in order for us to generate an appropriate return for the investment in these product development programs and achieve meaningful gross margins.
+There can be no assurance that we will be successful in achieving a sufficient degree of market penetration and/or obtaining or maintaining high per-patient prices for Firdapse[®] for diseases with small patient populations.
+Further, even if we obtain significant market share for Firdapse[®], if approved, because the potential target populations are very small, we may never achieve profitability despite obtaining such significant market share.
 Additionally, patients who discontinue therapy or do not fill prescriptions are not easily replaced by new patients, given the limited patient population.